jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 There are some monsters which were magically created by mortals.
 Some are simple tools of their creators such as Warpuppets, and others are fully sentient such as Mechanids and Steelskulls.
 These sentient beings are often lost, living artifacts of the Magellians who continue to haunt their ancient ruins.
 These Magellian constructs do not have any connection to the Cthonic, but often pose as dangerous adversaries to intruders.

+One notable category of being the Magellians created are called **Miktons**.
+Miktons were created by combining a sentient mortal and animal soul, resulting in a hybrid soul that is both yellow and green.
+This combination resulted in a sentient being with all of the intelligence the sentient mortal soul held in life, but without access to any memories of its past life.
+The memories are still present in the sentient mortal soul, but the presence of the animal soul obscures these memories.

 #### Flesh Mutants

 *   **Robustness:** 6